dogedefi/umi-plugins/README.md

 ## Documentation

-This version of big3lib is still in alpha, so unfortunately documentation is pretty sparse at the moment.
+This version of doge is still in alpha, so unfortunately documentation is pretty sparse at the moment.
 The [example](./example), TSDoc comments, and the source itself are the best ways to get an idea of what's going on.
 More thorough documentation is a priority as development continues!

 ## Useful Commands